Social Skills Groups

 How often do the groups meet?

 Groups are comprised of four to six children similar in age.
 The 10-week group sessions meet once a week for one hour.
 Each child must be accompanied by a parent or a guardian.
 Prior to the start of the group, each child completes an intake evaluation to determine appropriateness or fit with the group.

-Where are the groups offered?
+Where do the groups meet?

 Why should a parent send their child to LifeScape’s Social Skills Groups?